-Fin ancial S statement of Income and Other Comprehensive Income 5
+Fin ancial St atement of Income and Other Comprehensive Income 5

-Fin ancial S statement of Financial Position 6
+Fin ancial St atement of Financial Position 6

-Fin ancial S statement of Changes in Equity 8
+Fin ancial St atement of Changes in Equity 8

-Sta tement of Cash Flows 9
+Sta tement o of Cash Flows 9

-ntary Information and Explanations of the Financial Statements
+tary Information and Explanations of the Financial Statements

-I. GENE RAL INFORMATION .11
+I. • RAL INFORMATION

-п.
-ACCO UNTING PRINCIPLES APPLIED WHEN PREPARING FINANCIAL STATEMENTS .13
+II.
+ACCOL JNTING PRINCIPLES APPLIED WHEN PREPARING FINANCIAL STATEMENTS 13

 2.1.
-Basis for preparation of financial statements 13
+Basis for preparation of financial statements

 2.2.
-Impact of war in Ukraine and COVID-19 pandemic on the Group's business operations
+Impact of war in Ukraine on the Group's business operations .
+13

 2.3.
 Compliance statement

 2.4.
 Functional currency and currency presentation

 2.5.
-Significant accounting judgments, estimates and assumptions
+Significant accounting judgments, estimates and assumptions .
+14

 2.6.
 Changes in accounting policies

 2.7.
-New standards and interpretations published but not yet in force according to group principles
+New standards and interpretations published but not yet in force according to group principles .

 2.8.
-Correction of significant errors from prior periods
+Correction of significant errors from prior periods .
+15

-ш.
-INFOR MATION ON SEGMENTS .16
+III.
+INFOR MATION ON SEGMENTS 16

 IV.
-NOTE S TO THE PROFIT AND LOSS STATEMENT .17
+NOTES S TO THE PROFIT AND LOSS STATEMENT 17

 4.1.
-Operating revenues

-4.1.
-Operating revenues
+Operating revenues .
+17

 4.2.
-Other operating income and expenses
+Operating costs .
+21

 4.3.
+Other operating income and expenses .
+22

-Financial income and expenses
+4.4.
+Financial income and expenses .
+22

-Corporate income tax

 4.5.
+Corporate income tax .
+23

 4.6.
-Earnings per share
+Earnings per share .
+27

-4.0.
-Information on dividends paied
+4.7.
+Information on dividends paid .
+27

-v.
-S TO THE STATEMENT OF FINANCIAL POSITION.
+٧. NOTES S TO THE STATEMENT OF FINANCIAL POSITION 28

 5.1.
-Plant, property and equipment
+Plant, property and equipment .
+28

-- Intangible assets

 5.2.
+Intangible assets .
+31

+5.3.
 Right-to-use assets

-5.3.
 5.4.
 Goodwill

-5.4.
 5.5.
-Investment in subsidiaries
+Investment in subsidiaries and joint operation companies

-5.5.
 5.6.
 Sensitivity analyses

-5.0.
 5.7.
-Investment in associated and joint venture companies
+Investment in associated and joint venture companies .
+39

-5.7.
+5.8.
 Other financial assets

-5.8.
 5.9.
-Deferred expenses
+Deferred expenses .
+42

 5.10.
-Inventories
+Inventories .
+43

 5.11.
-Assets held for sale
+Assets held for sale .
+43

 5.12.
-Trade receivables, contract assets and other receivables
+Trade receivables, contract assets and other receivables .
+43

-5.12.
-Cash and cash equivalents

 5.13.
+Cash and cash equivalents .
+46

+5.14.
 Share capital and capital reserves

-5.14.
+5.15.
 Bank loans, other loans and debt securities

 5.16.
-Other financial liabilities
+Other financial liabilities .
+48

-5.10.
+5.17.
 Lease liabilities

 5.18.
 Trade payable and other liabilities

 5.19.
-Contract liabilities
+Contract liabilities .
+51

 5.20.
-Non-current and current provisions for liabilities

-5.20.

-5.21.
-Accrued expenses and deferred income .
-52 Transactions with related companies 5.23.
-Information on transactions with other related entities .
-55 VI.
-NOTE S TO THE STATEMENTS OF CASH FLOWS 56 6.1.
-Cash flows from operating activities .
-56 6.2.
-Cash flows from investment activities .
-56 6.3.
-Cash flows from financing activities .
-56 VII.
-OBJE CTIVES AND PRINCIPLES OF FINANCIAL RISK MANAGEMENT 57 VIII .OTHE R EXPLANATORY NOTES TO THE INDIVIDUAL FINANCIAL STATEMENTS 62 8.1.
-Contingent liabilities concerning related companies .
-62 8.2.
+Non-current and current provisions for liabilities 51 5.21.
+Accrued expenses and deferred income Transactions with related companies 5.23.
+Information on transactions with other related entities VI.
+NOTES S TO THE STATEMENTS OF CASH FLOWS .56 6.1.
+Cash flows from operating activities 56 6.2.
+Cash flows from investment activities 6.3.
+Cash flows from financing activities 56 VII.
+OBJEC TIVES AND PRINCIPLES OF FINANCIAL RISK MANAGEMENT - 57 VIII .
+OTHER R EXPLANATORY NOTES TO THE INDIVIDUAL FINANCIAL STATEMENTS .62 8.1.
+Contingent liabilities concerning related companies 62 8.2.
 Contingent liabilities in favor of other companies 8.3.
-Employment .
-62 8.4.
-Remuneration due to certified auditors or the entity authorized to audit financial statements .
-63 8.5.
-Remuneration of Members of the Board of Directors and Supervisory Board of the Company 8.6.
-Equity management .
-63 8.7.
-Seasonal and cyclical nature of business .
-64 8.8.
-Significant events after the balance sheet date .
-64
+Employment 8.4.
+Remuneration due to certified auditors or the entity authorized to audit financial statements 63 8.5.
+Remuneration of Members of the Board of Directors and Supervisory Board of the Company 63 8.6.
+Equity management 63 8.7.
+Seasonal and cyclical nature of business 64 8.8.
+Significant events after the balance sheet date 64